Table of Contents

-Like all animals and humans, plants do require water to survive and to complete their day today biological process.
+Like all animals and humans, plants do require water to survive and to complete their day to day biological processes.
 In all plants, water plays a vital role in germination, photosynthesis, transpiration and in the transportation of nutrients from root to other parts of the plants.
 Root absorbs the water through its hair and then it is supplied to xylem vessels of the plant with the help of these three pathways.

 - The apoplastic pathway: It provides the movement of water through the cell wall and other intercellular spaces.
-The apoplast, which is also called as cell wall is present on the outer side of the cell.
+The apoplast, which is also called a cell wall is present on the outer side of the cell.

 - The symplastic pathway: It provides the movement of water from one cell to another cell by plasmodesmata.
 Symplast, is an inner side of the plasma membrane.

 - The transmembrane pathway: This is a combination of both Apoplast and Symplast pathway.
 It is involved in the movement of water across cells and cell walls.

 Transportation in Plants

 Transportation in plants is carried out by transport tissue.
 There are two different types of transport tissues – Xylem and phloem.

 Xylem: It is involved in transporting water and other low-molecular-weight solutes from the roots to the upper surface of the plants.

 Phloem: It is involved in transporting prepared food from the leaves to other parts of the plants.

-The main mechanism involved in the movement of water in plants would begin with water from the soil enters the plant from the root hairs and continue to flow from other root cells into the xylem.
+The main mechanism involved in the movement of water in plants would begin with water from the soil entering the plant from the root hairs and continue to flow from other root cells into the xylem.

 What is Symplast?

 Symplast is the protoplasts present in plants, which are interconnected by the plasmodesmata.
 It is the inner part plasma membrane, which plays a vital role in transporting or free movement of water and other low-molecular-weight solutes such as sugars, amino acids, and other ions in between cells.
 The term symplastic pathway was proposed by Priestley (12) in the year 1949 when he observed the active and passive movement of water in plants.